-At the end of the workout, I’d add a couple max sets of pull ups again.
-It’s really that simple to start increasing the volume of pull ups over time.
+At the end of the workout, I’d add a couple of max sets of pull-ups again.
+It’s really that simple to start increasing the volume of pull-ups over time.

 Back Day Pull Up Workout

 - Weighted pull ups.
 The first set is max repetitions with no weight.
-Then, every set after that, add weight until you can only do 3 or 4 pull ups.
+Then, for every set after that, add weight until you can only do 3 or 4 pull-ups.
 Do 3 sets of 4 reps.

 - Bent over row.
 Do these with dumbbells or a barbell, again aiming for those 3 sets of 4 repetitions.